empoweredfutures/ef-tech-docs/onboarding.md

    [Slack Link](https://join.slack.com/t/empowered-futures/shared_invite/zt-1hxgpij6a-J93vroAa9AfuHZhc4UZGog)

+   Please join the following channels:

+   - `#technology-and-innovation`
+   - `#onboarding-devs`
+   - `#dev-standups`

+   Once you're assigned to specific projects, you'll be able to join more specific channels for those.

-   Once joined please introduce yourself in either `#general` or `#technology-and-innovation` channel
+   **Once joined please introduce yourself in the `#technology-and-innovation` channel**

-   Please also join the `#dev-standups` channel to be included in the weekly async standup message. each week the bot will message you and ask what you've been up to.
+   Once you've joined the `#dev-standups` channel you'll be included in the weekly async standup message. each week the bot will message you and ask what you've been up to.

-2. Join the Trello
+1. Join the Trello

    You'll have access to Trello with your EF google account